-The main risk factor for developing melanoma is exposure to UV radiation, through natural sunlight or artificially from sunbeds or lamps.
+The main risk factor for developing melanoma is exposure to UV radiation.
+This can be through natural sunlight, or through the artificial light used in sunbeds or sunlamps.

-UV radiation damages the DNA (genetic material) in our skin cells and can cause skin cancers such as melanoma.
+UV radiation damages the DNA (genetic material) in our skin cells.
+This can cause skin cancers such as melanoma.

 A risk factor is something that increases your chance of developing a health condition such as cancer.
 For example, smoking is the best known risk factor for lung cancer.
 Having a particular risk factor doesn’t mean you definitely will get cancer, just as people without any known risk factors can develop cancer.

-Sunbeds give off artificial UV rays that damage the DNA and increase the risk of developing melanoma.
-The more you use a sunbed or lamp, and the earlier in life you begin using them, the greater your risk.
-It’s important to protect yourself from the sun and avoid sunbeds.
-This is especially true if you’ve had a melanoma (or any other type of skin cancer) or if you’re at an increased risk of melanoma.
 Although exposure to UV radiation from the sun or sunbeds is the main risk factor for developing melanoma, it’s not the only risk factor.
-Like other cancers, there are many things that may lead to the development of a melanoma.
+Like other cancers, there are many things that may lead to the development of melanoma.

 Your skin type

 People with fair skin, red or fair hair, blue eyes and freckles are more sensitive to the sun.
 Because of their skin type, they burn more easily and so are more at risk of getting melanoma.
-Having naturally darker (brown or black) skin lowers your risk of getting a melanoma, but it doesn’t mean that you’ll never get one.
+Having naturally dark (brown or black) skin lowers your risk of getting melanoma, but it doesn’t mean that you’ll never get it.